From time to time your chickens may experience something called bumblefoot.

 Chickens are on their feet day and night.

-However despite its strength and durability things can still get under the skin and cause bumblefoot
+Despite its strength and durability things can still get under the skin and cause bumblefoot

 The non-surgical treatment is time consuming but well worth the patience as the hen will not have to undergo a painful procedure.